zihanzzz/TwiSwift/README.md

   - [x] 0.4 Display app version and app bundle at the bottom of hamburger menu.
 - [x] 1.
 Real Twitter app feel Profile page thanks to this **[post](http://developerdean.com/create-twitter-ios-app-user-interface/)**.
   - [x] 1.1 Set up scrolling between UI components using the code base mentioned above.
-  - [x] 1.2 Add user description, user location, user url, # of tweets, # of following and # of followers.
+  - [x] 1.2 Add user description, user location, user url, # of tweets, # of following and # of followers (friendly counts like 1.5K or 8.2M).
   - [x] 1.3 Segmented control to switch between user tweets and user favorites.
   - [x] 1.4 Hide navigation bar upon entering Profile page and un-hide it upon leaving.
 - [x] 2.
 Settings Page.